RFarmery86/York-Table-Tennis/README.md

 - 👋 Hi, I’m @RFarmery86
 - 👀 I’m interested in ... sports, learning new skills, putting ideas to realiity and being creative.
-- 🌱 I’m currently learning ... web development
+- 🌱 I’m currently learning ... full stack web development
 - 💞️ I’m looking to collaborate on ... web design and new skills to broaden my mindset
 - 📫 How to reach me ... email robert_farmery@hotmail.com
 - 😄 Pronouns: ... he/him